Multi-fidelity Machine Learning Interatomic Potentials for Charged Point Defects

 In conclusion, as machine learning force fields have matured in their description of bulk materials, we evaluate their generalizability to the out-of-distribution regime of charged point defects.
-Using vacancies in \ce{Sb2Se3} as a case study, we demonstrate that while current foundation models fail to capture the defect energy landscapes, training on defect configurations with global charge embeddings can recover ground-state structures to within 0.05 Å and thermodynamic transition levels at hybrid-level DFT accuracy to within 0.01 eV.
+Using vacancies in \ce{Sb2Se3} as a case study, we demonstrate that while current foundation models fail to capture the defect energy landscapes, training on defect configurations with global charge embeddings can recover ground-state structures to within 0.05 Å, with defect formation energies and thermodynamic transition levels reproduced at hybrid-level DFT accuracy to within 0.02 eV.
 We further introduce a multi-fidelity training scheme that not only discovers global minima missed by standard defect screening workflows, but also provides a computationally efficient surrogate model that can be used to access larger configurational spaces.
 Together, these strategies offer a practical framework for bridging the gap between \textit{ab initio} accuracy and large-scale defect modeling, enabling high-throughput prediction of charged defect structures, energetics, and related physical properties.
-Our work lays the groundwork for future defect foundation models capable of generalizing across materials, charge states, and levels of theory.
+More broadly, our work lays the groundwork for future defect foundation models that generalize across materials, charge states, and levels of theory.
+Broad coverage of defect environments, learnable charge conditioning and multi-fidelity training together provide a practical basis for extending pristine-material foundation models to charged-defect applications.